6.3 - Impacts

 If data of a classified nature (such as military arrangements, security weak-points or upcoming government plans) is lost and falls into the hands (most probably by hacking) of those who intend to bring harm to the country then the consequences can be disastrous.
 Spies of foreign countries or terrorists could use classified information to target vulnerable locations or events resulting in casualties.
 Threats could also be economic in nature if large amounts of money are stolen or redirected to malicious bodies.

 6.3 - Impacts:

-1. Describe how each of the impacts above could affect a company storing large amounts of personal data.
+1. Describe how each of the impacts above could affect a bank storing large amounts of customer data including financial records.

 2. Research three recent hacking examples.
 For each situation describe the impacts that occurred as a result of data loss.

 Click the icons to read BBC News articles about recent examples of hacks and security breaches.